Skip to main content

 Ensuring equal access to safety and services

 Everyone has the right to food, water, healthcare and shelter.
 But when disaster strikes, millions of people can be left without these essentials.
-Those who are marginalised in a community — such as women and girls or people living with a disability — are at even greater risk during times of disaster, so our humanitarian assistance focuses on delivering life-saving aid in a safe and fair way.
+Those who are marginalised in a community — such as women and girls or people living with a disability — are at even greater risk during times of disaster, so our humanitarian assistance focuses on delivering life-saving international aid in a safe and fair way.

 We partner with local organisations because they are at the forefront of a crisis and know what their communities need.
 This means it’s the communities who make and implement important decisions about their own health and wellbeing.